ccloquet/horeca_registry/README.md

 - **The customer scans the QR code.
 A web page opens.
 The customer types his/her email adress**
 - On the first use, he/she confirms by clicking on a link in an email (may be done when he/she is back home)
-- The database records the email + a timestamp (both encrypted), and the day (unencrypted)
+- The database records the place id + customer email + a timestamp (both salted/encrypted), and the day (unencrypted)
 - A daily script wipes everything dating back from more than 14 days
 - Random data is added continuously, so that no information can be inferred about the frequentation of the place from the encrypted data
 - The private (decryption) key can be cut in two : a part for the place owner and a part for the tracing center.
 Thereby, none of them can exploit the data alone.